Find Affordable College Courses

 Our analysis found Chippewa Valley Technical College to be the best value school for computer systems networking students who want to pursue a degree in the Great Lakes Region .
 Located in the city of Eau Claire, CVTC is a public college with a medium-sized student population.

-CVTC undergraduate students pay an average of $6,683 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at CVTC are $6,683 a year.
 While working on their degree, networking majors at CVTC accumulate an average of around $17,000 in student debt.

-Read full report on Computer Systems Networking at Chippewa Valley Technical College
+Full Computer Systems Networking at Chippewa Valley Technical College Report

 The average tuition and fees for an out-of-state undergraduate student at Madison College are $6,769 a year.
 On average, networking graduates from Madison College take out $27,561 in student loans while working on their degree.

-On top of its placing in our value ranking, Madison College also did well on our Best Computer Systems Networking Schools in the Great Lakes Region list.
-It’s in the top 5% of all schools reviewed in this analysis.
+Madison College also claimed a spot on our Best Computer Systems Networking Schools in the Great Lakes Region list.
+It’s in the top 5% of all schools in this category.

 Read More…